Cisco-UKI-DevX/9300-Docker-Lab-Guide/README.md

 Within this guide we'll be focusing on how to run iperf3 to carry out very basic testing on the network.
 The container we're going to run can be found [here](https://hub.docker.com/r/mlabbe/iperf3)

-## Method 1 - Deploying via the CLI

 ### Step 1 - Packaging and transferring the Docker container to the device

 First thing we need to do is get our docker container onto the device that we're going to deploy on.
 To do this we need to have at least a basic understanding of docker and docker containers.
 A great overview can be found in the docker documentation [here](https://docs.docker.com/engine/docker-overview/).
 In the context of the rest of this guide and if you're new to containers just think of them as a way in which we can build, ship, and run applications (dependancies and all).